abdulshakoorkakar/magento2/README.md

 There are some key configurations to note down.

+- `Display Cities in Arabic`: If you want to display Aymakan cities in Arabic, then select YES.
+Please note that this setting will only display cities in Arabic while creating a shipment in Magento order view.
+Aymakan may still display the city name in English in AWB.
 - `Testing`: If you are testing the module, select `Yes`.
 Once the integration is tested, and ready to move to production disable `Testing`, and set it to No.
 - `API Key`:  API Key is used for authenticating with Aymakan Api.
 The API key can be found in your Aymakan account.